lupyuen3/blockly-zig-nuttx/README.md

 # Set Variable

-TODO
+Let's generate the Zig code for setting a variable...

 ![Set Variable](https://lupyuen.github.io/images/blockly-run5.png)

-To generate this Zig code...
+For simplicity we'll treat variables as constants...

 ```zig
 const a: f32 = 123.45;
 ```

-We do this in the Zig Code Generator for Blockly (JavaScript)...
+This is how we generate the above code in the Zig Code Generator for Blockly (coded in JavaScript)...

 ```javascript
 Zig['variables_set'] = function(block) {